-At first I was excited to even be having this conversation and laying out the path to the CFO role.
-I even went as far as convincing the company to make an exception for me and pay for my entire MBA if I went back to my Alma Mater at CSUF, where the total cost would only be about $30K.
-Typically the company only pays up to $5,000/year for employee’s pursuing their MBA’s.
+At first, I was excited to even be having this conversation and laying out the path to the CFO role.
+I even went as far as convincing the company to make an exception for me and pay for my entire MBA if I went back to my Alma Mater (CSUF), where the total cost would only be about $30K.
+Typically the company only pays up to $5,000/year for employees pursuing their MBAs.

-I also realized that he was sending me down a path that only interested me because of the big potential pay day that comes with an executive level role.
-But I would be sacrificing a lot just for some money.
+I also realized that he was sending me down a path that only interested me because of the big potential payday that comes with an executive level role.
+But I would be sacrificing a lot for that money.
 I would be going down a path that really didn’t interest me.
 I don’t want to be his clone.
-He is a nice guy, but I like my life, he doesn’t really have one outside of work.
+He is a nice guy, but I like my life outside of work…while I can’t help but notice that he doesn’t really have one.

-Instead of Studying and Applying for My MBA I…
+Instead of Applying for My MBA I started thinking about…

-- Started thinking about what I really wanted with my career.
+- What I really wanted with my career.

 - What really interested me.

-This has all been taking place over the last 6 months.
+This has all taken place over the last six months.
 In that time a vendor that I worked with while implementing a new Corporate Performance Management (CPM) system reached out and asked if I would be interested in hearing about an opportunity to consult with their company.

 I have always loved working on projects that have a start and end date.
-If I got into consulting it would allow me to be project based moving from one client to the next every 6 to 8 weeks.
-Talking through the details I would not have to move, even though the company was headquartered in Canada.
+If I got into consulting it would allow me to be project-based, moving from one client to the next every six to eight weeks.
+Talking through the details, I realized that I would not have to move, even though the company was headquartered in Canada.
 I would have to travel 50% of the time, but the other 50% of the time I would be based out of my home.

-At this point I was really starting to seriously consider making a move, even though I have only been with my current employer for 16 months and there was a serious career path in place for me.
-And I would potentially be giving up a huge windfall in the way of options that I am supposed to get in about 6 months.
-We hadn’t even talked money yet with respect to this potential consulting gig, but I realized I wanted a change and a pivot out of Corporate Finance.
+At this point, I was really starting to seriously consider making a move, even though I had only been with my current employer for 16 months and there was a serious career path in place for me.
+Plus, I would also be giving up a windfall in the way of options that I’m supposed to get in about six months (which could end up being worth a lot, or worth nothing, as options are not a guaranteed payday).
+We hadn’t even talked money yet with respect to this potential consulting gig, but I realized as I considered this move that I wanted a change and to move out of corporate finance.

-In the 16 months I have worked at the company I have developed a great relationship with the CEO.
-I became his “go to” for special projects and he always encouraged me to speak my mind.
-He even went as far to say that he needed someone with my analytical mind in operations.
-And about 8 months ago he even tried to take my temperature on making a move from Finance to Operations.
-At the time I didn’t know if that was a good idea, and I didn’t want to make any waves with my boss of only 8 months that had just brought me in to be “His Guy.”
+In the 16 months I’ve worked at the company I have developed a great relationship with the CEO.
+I have become his “go to” for special projects and he has always encouraged me to speak my mind.
+He even went so far as to say that he needed someone with my analytical mind in operations.
+And about eight months ago he even tried to take my temperature on making a move from finance to operations.
+At the time I didn’t know if that was a good idea, and I didn’t want to make any waves with my boss of only eight months that had just brought me in to be “His Guy.”

-We have had lots of communication via email and phone over the last 8 months.
-With that came a decent amount of praise that sometimes felt over the top, and to be honest I wasn’t sure how to take it.
-Was he just stoking my ego?
+The CEO and I have had lots of communication via email and phone over the last eight months.
+With that came a decent amount of praise that sometimes felt over the top, so much so that I actually started to question how to take it: was he just stoking my ego?
 Or did he really believe it?

-Then I recently got this email from him after sending him a project I was working on (slightly edited):
+Then came this email after I sent him the completed project I was working on directly for him (slightly edited):